Coltaho/Autosplitters/MegaManZero2/README.md

 ## Thanks

-- Thanks to [Entu](http://twitch.tv/entu) for tons of help learning the speedrun
+- Thanks to [Hetfield](http://twitch.tv/hetfield90) for help with the RAM addresses used

 ## Contact